Google Clips is a smart camera meant to capture the little things

-Google has introduced a small, lightweight smart camera called "Clips," during its Pixel 2 event Wednesday in San Francisco.
+Google introduced a small, lightweight smart camera called Clips during its Pixel 2 event Wednesday in San Francisco.

-Juston Payne, a Google product manager, said the camera which will be priced at $249, is meant for parents and pet owners in mind to capture spontaneous moments like smiles and and an infant's first steps.
+The camera, which will be priced at $249, use artificial intelligence to take pictures all on its own.
+It was designed with parents and pet owners in mind, said Google product manager Juston Payne, and will capture spontaneous moments like smiles and an infant's first steps.

 "How do you let yourself capture those fleeting moments, while being part of the moment?" he said.
 "We imagined this camera from the inside out and allows it to take photos for you."